 - Films selected to tour must screen in DVD, Blu-ray or DCP.

 - Entry fees are nonrefundable.

 - Submissions must be available via the secure online screener function of FilmFreeway.
 Discs will not be accepted.
 You are required to keep us informed if passwords are updated.

 - Entrants are responsible for obtaining any necessary licenses, royalties, release forms, clearances, and permits necessary to present their work.

 - Southern Circuit does not accept rough cuts, only completed films.

 - All decisions made by Southern Circuit are final.

-The primary contact listed on the entry form will be notified of their film's status via email by June 13, 2014.
-It is the primary contact's responsibility to update Southern Circuit with any change in their relevant contact information.
+The primary contact listed in the FilmFreeway submission will be notified of their film’s status via email by June 8, 2018.
+It is the primary contact’s responsibility to update Southern Circuit with any change in their relevant contact information or eligibility.

 For questions, please contact Teresa Hollingsworth at email@example.com.